Careers

 Innovation Intern Program

 Are you a USC graduate student interested in marketing and the commercialization of academic technology?
 The USC Stevens Center serves as a university-wide resource that works to move discoveries of researchers from lab to market.
-We are looking for USC graduate students with experience in electrical engineering or computer science to support efforts in marketing new technologies, assessing IP protection strategies, and assisting with licensing agreements.
+We are looking for USC graduate students to support efforts in marketing new technologies, assessing IP protection strategies, and assisting with licensing agreements.
 Interns will be mentored by a licensing manager and work in an entrepreneurial setting at the Credit Union Building at UPC.

 - Technology market analysis